arthurmchr/sprite-reader/README.md

 - cache image in an offscreen canvas to optimize further calls to drawImage.
 - sprite `update` function has to be called in a requestAnimationFrame loop by your own.
 Therefore, there is only one raf to handle, not multiple ones.

+### Browser compatibility

+Should works in IE9+ browsers (canvas compatibility).

+For IE9 support you will have to install :
+- `perfnow` with `npm install -S perfnow`
+- a WeakMap polyfill (Babel Polyfill)

 ## Installation

 ```